If you’re finding it difficult to pay your bills, we want to do everything we can to help.

 After completing your form, please send it to:

-- If your hearing or speech is impaired, you can contact us using the Next Generation Text Service (NGTS).
+If your hearing or speech is impaired, please contact us using the Next Generation Text Service (NGTS).

-- If you’d like to talk through how to apply or need further information about anything, call our Extra Care Services Team on 0800 009 3652 (Lines are open are 9am-5pm Monday to Friday)
+If you’d like to talk through how to apply, need more information or want to chat about your individual circumstances, please call our Extra Care Services line on 0800 009 3652 from 9am-5pm, Monday to Friday.